 Working of BLDC Motor

-The BLDC works on the same principle similar to that of a normal motor.
+The BLDC operates on the same law as of a regular type.
 This type requires some coils to be energized in order to make the rotor rotate.
 The coils placed in the stator slots are named as A, B, and C. When the coil A is energized by a DC supply, it gets excited and attracts the rotor permanent magnet.
 Similarly, when the coil B is energized rotor permanent magnet is attracted this continues when the coil C is also energized.
 After the coil C is energized, the coil A is again energized but with negative polarity.
 This continues with the remaining coils as well with negative polarity.
 This cycle continues alternately and the rotor continuously rotates.
-The working diagram of this motor is shown in the figure below.

 But there is a problem of developing the low power output.
 This can be overcome by connecting the free ends of two coils together I,e A and B. This produces greater power output as the coils energize double the field and pull the rotor permanent magnets along with them.
 This way a greater output can be achieved.

 The problem with the BLDC type is that which coil to energize first.
 It can be known by finding the position of the rotor coils.
 This position can be known by using a controller.
 The controller helps in energizing the coil after receiving the position from the sensor.